 Linux Mint Xfce

-Because of its Xfce desktop, while being an Ubuntu-based distro that makes it good enough for some old computers, it is a great option for best Linux for old laptop, if you have a decent hardware configuration.
+Because of its Xfce desktop, while being an Ubuntu-based distro that makes it good enough for some old computers, it is an excellent option for the best Linux for old laptops if you have a decent hardware configuration.

 Supports 32 bits system: Yes